-- Resource identification: a RESTful web service exposes its resources via the Internet.
-A resource can be for example a book from a book seller service.
-Each resource contains an identifier and it is accessible by a URI; - Uniform interface: The operations: PUT, GET, POST, and DELETE are used for creating, reading, updating, and deleting resources, respectively.
+- Uniform interface: The operations: PUT, GET, POST, and DELETE are used for creating, reading, updating, and deleting resources, respectively.
 Although REST web service can be used with other protocols, normally its used with HTTP; - Self-descriptive messages: a given resource has only one identifier but it can have many representations (HTML, XML, JSON, PDF, JPEG, ...); - Stateful interactions through hyperlinks: Every interaction with a resource is stateless, nonetheless, using the resource identifiers, stateful interactions can be performed.
 Several techniques exist to exchange state, e.g., URI rewriting, cookies, and hidden form fields.

-2.3.3 Orchestration vs. Choreography
+2.3.3.
+Orchestration vs. Choreography

 Composability of web services is one of the SOA principles [Erl07].
 In such context, orchestration and choreography have been proposed as approaches for composing web services.
-Orchestration corresponds to a centralized approach where internal and external web services are composed into a executable business process [Pel03].
-Some standards such as Business Process Execution Language (BPEL)3 have been proposed for orchestrating services.
-In an orchestration, a central party (node) controls the interaction flow of the other parties, unlike in choreographies, where the control is decentralized.
+Orchestration corresponds to a centralized approach where internal and external web services are composed into an executable business process [Pel03].
+Some standards such as Business Process Execution Language (BPEL)8 have been proposed for orchestrating services.
+In an orchestration, a central party (node) controls the interaction flow of the other parties.